 “And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts, knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation.
 For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit.”
 (2 Peter 1:19-21)

-Immediately after rescuing the woman caught in adultery, Jesus addresses the crowd that had surrounded them: “I am the light of the world.
+Immediately after rescuing the woman caught in adultery, Jesus addressed the crowd that had surrounded them: “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12).
 There is no better message the Messiah could have spoken in that instant.
-Jesus told the crowd they were walking in darkness and claimed that He was the light able to pierce that darkness.
+Jesus told the crowd they were walking in darkness and claimed that He was the Light able to pierce that darkness.
 Jesus said to the Pharisees later in the passage, “Truly, truly, I say to you, before Abraham was, I am” (John 8:58).
-Christ did not shy away from pointing out the darkness people lived in, because He knew they could only see through the light of life He provided.
+Christ did not shy away from pointing out the darkness people lived in, because He knew they could only see by the light that He provided.
 But, many were scared of the light and challenged His authority.
 Some believed but many rejected His claim.

 Millions around the world are still living in the darkness and brokenness of sin.
 They have either rejected Christ as Lord or simply not yet heard of His coming.
 If you have received Christ into your heart and been made new by His grace and forgiveness, then you now have the “light of life” within you.
 You have seen the glory of Jesus and it has transformed your soul from the inside out!

 - Show the light of Christ to those around you this month.
-Serve others humbly, love others deeply, and teach them about Jesus.
+Serve others humbly, love them deeply, and teach them about Jesus.

 - Make a list of family members, friends, and neighbors that don’t yet know Jesus.
-Post it somewhere you will see often and pray for them every day in December.
-Pray for opportunities to speak the Gospel into their lives and pray for boldness to be faithful.
+Post it somewhere you will see often and pray for them every day this December.
+Pray for opportunities to speak the Gospel into their lives and for boldness to be faithful.

 Family Discipleship Time

 - Is light a good thing?
-What do we use/need light for? (sun, warmth, flashlights to see, food for plants, etc.)
+What do we need light for? (sun, warmth, flashlights to see, food for plants, etc.)